 All passengers must vacate their suites 30 min prior to homeport arrival.

 For reserved seating, passengers can upgrade to the lounge with 500 reclining seats.

 Shipboard dining and entertainment options

 As facilities, the Highlanders ship offers:

-- (deck 7) MET Restaurant (buffet-style venue during peak summer season, sit down table service for the year's remainder)
+- (deck 7) MET Restaurant (buffet-style venue during the peak summer season, sit-down table service for the year's remainder)

 - (deck 7) Snack Bar (24-hour open food bar)